-Seckin Endometriosis Center’s Dr. Karli Goldstein knows endometriosis inside and out—and in a brand-new interview, she shares her top tips for making sure your gynecologist understands when your period pain isn’t normal.
+Seckin Endometriosis Center’s Dr. Karli Goldstein knows endometriosis inside and out.
+In a brand-new interview, she shares her top tips for making sure your gynecologist understands when your period pain isn’t normal.

-Dr. Goldstein views the disease through a unique lens: not only is she an associate endometriosis surgeon and a fellow of endometriosis surgery at SeckinMD, but she is also a Stage IV Endometriosis patient who spent years of being misdiagnosed or undiagnosed herself.
+Dr. Goldstein views the disease through a unique lens: not only is she an associate endometriosis surgeon and a fellow of endometriosis surgery at SeckinMD, but she is also a Stage IV Endometriosis patient who spent years not receiving a proper diagnosis herself.

-“There’s a lack of education about endometriosis, in general,” Dr. Goldstein told Cosmopolitan.com in a Dec.
-11 online article, “What To Do If You Think You Have Endometriosis?”
+“There’s a lack of education about endometriosis, in general,” Dr. Goldstein told Cosmopolitan in an online article, “What To Do If You Think You Have Endometriosis?”

 Particularly when it comes to how the disease can masquerade as other conditions.
-Dr. Goldstein pointed out that patients who complain of lingering irritable bowel syndrome or IBS symptoms, despite implementing doctor-recommended dietary changes, is often a red flag for her, and one clue that OB-GYN’s should be made aware of.
+Dr. Goldstein pointed out that lingering irritable bowel syndrome (IBS) symptoms despite dietary changes are often red flags and one clue that OB-GYN’s should be aware of.

 Dr. Goldstein joined Seckin Endometriosis Center in 2017 after training extensively under world-renown endometriosis excision specialist Dr. Tamer Seckin during her residency at NYC’s Lenox Hill Hospital.